Euro hits four-month high as hopes for EU recovery fund deal rise

-LONDON (Reuters) - The euro hit a 19-week high of $1.1467 on Monday, underpinned by hopes the European Union would agree on a 750 billion euro (681.4 billion pounds recovery fund to help revive EU economies hit by the COVID-19 pandemic, of which 390 billion euros could be offered as grants.
+LONDON (Reuters) - The euro hit a 19-week high of $1.1467 on Monday, underpinned by hopes the European Union would agree on a 750 billion euro ($857.93 billion) recovery fund to help revive EU economies hit by the COVID-19 pandemic, of which 390 billion euros could be offered as grants.

 EU leaders have made progress in Brussels after three days of talks, but they remain at odds over the composition of the recovery fund.
 The fund’s backers initially proposed 500 billion euros of grants and 250 billion of loans.
 Some countries objected to that much in grants.
 They saw 350 billion euros as the maximum, but showed signs of compromising.